adamsilver/fdpb/07-a-filter-form.md

 > Think of a cookbook: authors have to organize the recipes in one way only - by course or by main ingredient - and users have to work with whatever choice of organizing principle that has been made, regardless of how that fits their particular style of searching.
 An online recipe site using faceted search can allow users to decide how they’d like to navigate to a specific recipe [by course type, cuisine or cooking method, for example].

 While filters often look similar on many sites, their behaviours vary widely.
-What interface components should be used, when to apply the filtering, how to inform users of the updated results: it all needs consideration.
+When to apply the filtering, what interface components should be used, how to inform users of the updated results: it all needs consideration.

 ## When To Apply Filters

 There are two ways to let users filter: selecting multiple filters at once (batch filters), or just one at a time (interactive filters).

-Think about how you might order your lunch at a restaurant.
+Think about how you might order at a restaurant.
 Say you want to order 2 dishes, but as soon as you say the first one, the waiter walks away to tell the chef to start cooking the dish (interactive).
-Fortunately, waiters don't do this: they give you time to give the entire order before walking away, even though it might slightly delay the delivery of the first dish.
+Fortunately, waiters don't do this: they give you time to give the entire order before walking away (batch filtering), even though it might slightly delay the delivery of the first dish.

 On the other hand, a waiter might first take your drinks order, to give you more time to decide on the mains.
 A good waiter knows to adapt to the needs of the customer.

 Both batch filters and interactive filters have pros and cons.
-And the type of filter you decide to use should be based on the type of data you're dealing with, the user needs, speed of the site and as we'll find out, the size of the screen.
-It also impacts the way the interface is designed.
+And which you choose should be based on the data being presented, the user needs, speed of the site and as we'll find out, the size of the screen.

 ### Interactive Filters